08 November 2020

 Demographics (including their ebbs and flows) continued to play a big part in electoral proceedings and outcomes.
 Quite an observation.

-Data used comes from: Edison Media Research/Mitofsky International; U.S. Census Bureau, Current Population Survey (turnout rates by race/ethnicity); U.S. Census Bureau, American Community Survey (population estimates); Cook Political Report (compiled from official sources).— Obi Does (@obidoess) November 6, 2020
+Data used comes from: Edison Media Research/Mitofsky International; U.S. Census Bureau, Current Population Survey (turnout rates by race/ethnicity); U.S. Census Bureau, American Community Survey (population estimates); Cook Political Report (compiled from official sources).— Obi Does Production (@obidoess) November 6, 2020

 The more aggressive attitude to perceived misinformation by the social media giants was palbable, resulting in a fascinating picture from an official channel of the sitting president.